Sora0216/YourCulinaryForecast/README.md

 ## Description

-Seasonal Eats is a web application that provides weather-appropriate recipe suggestions based on the user's location.
+Your Culinary Forecast is a web application that provides weather-appropriate recipe suggestions based on the user's location.
 By entering a zip code, users can get real-time weather information and discover delicious recipes tailored to the current weather conditions.

 ## Features